X-ray photoelectron spectroscopy: Inelastic mean free path

+where $a$ is the thickness of one monolayer, as given by the number density $\rho$ as $a = \rho^{-1/3}$.
+The above formula is a fit to a compilation of experimental data for pure elements.
+For anorganic and organic compounds, its numerical factors are different, see the paper by Seah and Dench (1979).

 Plasmonic effects

 In some cases, energy loss features due to plasmon excitations are also observed.
 This can either be a final state effect caused by core hole decay, which generates quantized electron wave excitations in the solid (intrinsic plasmons), or it can be due to excitations induced by photoelectrons travelling from the emitter to the surface (extrinsic plasmons).

 Due to the reduced coordination number of first-layer atoms, the plasma frequency of bulk and surface atoms are related by the following equation: